Homemade Granola Cereal with Soaked Grains — the Healthiest Cereal for Breakfast — crispy & delicious!

 Some of these pictures aren't real attractive, and the whole recipe is below, but I just wanted to show you the process…

-This is how it looks when you spread out the wet mixture onto the cookie sheets:
+This is how it looks when you spread out the wet mixture onto the baking pans:

 Here's how it looks when the grains are partially dried: (Don't taste-test yet, you won't be impressed…)